edwardclem/santak-utils/README.md

 # Generating HDF Data Archives

 gen_hdf.py performs edge detection on all images in a user-supplied folder, and reduces the corresponding contours via subsampling.
 Subsampling is performed by skipping edge points.
+Use of HDF5 features is limited due to OpenCV's limited HDF5 API.
+The unicode code points of each character are stored in a dataset in the root group named "unicode".

-The source images and output contours are saved in an hdf5 dataset with groups "/imgs" and "/contours".
-Each group contains an attribute 'count', the total element count.
-Each dataset contains attributes "uchr", the decimal unicode code point, and "desc", a text description of the character.
+The source images and output contours are saved in datasets with groups "/imgs", "/contours" - dataset names are integer unicode code points.
+Text descriptions are found in dataset "/descs" with indices corresponding to the characters in "unicode".

 To use, run:
 `gen_hdf.py [-h] [--imgs IMGS] [--skip SKIP] [--min MIN] [--out OUT]`